A guy born in Glasgow, Scotland, hit a home run often called “the shot heard ’round the world.” It sent the New York

 After having put it off for years, I finally joined SABR in 2006.
 A message on the SABR-L daily list early in 2007 said an outfit named Baseball Info Solutions was looking for people to chart games in several minor league cities, including Trenton, where the Eastern League stadium was less than 20 minutes from my house.
 I began scoring and doing spray charts from the BIS seats behind home plate.
 The games had to be entered later on the BIS software.
 The data, from what I’ve heard, is provided to most MLB teams and other clients.
-BIS data also is used by Baseball Reference’s advanced fielding metrics.
+BIS data also is used for Baseball Reference’s advanced fielding metrics.
 People like me are partly to blame for those blasted infield shifts.

 Nothing beats getting paid to attend a professional baseball game, which I did through 2019.
 The Trenton Thunder was, until then, the Yankees’ AA farm team.
 I would do 25 to 30 games a season.
 All the Yankees players’ who came up through their system played there.
 I saw them up close from Bret Gardner through Glyber Torres.
 Judge, Sanchez, Severino – it’s a long list.
 And of course, I always signed up to do the games against the Harrisburg Senators.

 Since January 2017, I’ve been writing biographical essays for SABR’s BioProject.
 It’s given me a chance to talk to the sons and daughters of the players and managers I’ve written about.
 Now I also write game stories for the Games Project.
 I do some editing for SABR, too.
-I started this web site in 2017.
+I started this web site in the fall of 2017.

 All of this is a labor of love for a boy from Scotland who discovered America’s game.
 I hope some of what is here gives you as much pleasure reading as it gave me writing it.